centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

   - Price
 - Login to your WHMCS Backend and replace your RRPproxy username with your new user.

+If there's any of the above permissions not available for selection, please reach out to support.
+If it is still not working, please try again after activating "Rights required for webinterface usage" as well in the above mentioned Control Panel.

 ### 2-Factour Authentication

 WHMCS itself does **not** support using 2-Factor Authentication (2FA) for Registrar Modules.
 So having 2FA activated for your user and using it in WHMCS simply does **not** work.
 If you've set up a restrictive role user as described above and you're using that one in your registrar configuration, then you can activate 2FA for your account (!!!not for your restrictive role user!!!).